tsevasa/infinite-chess-notation/README.md

 ## Included converter

-This repository includes a converter, which can transform the notation at hand into a JSON format more suitable for computer processing.
-For information on how to use it, check [Usage.md](Usage.md).
+This repository includes a converter, which can transform the notation at hand into a JSON format more suitable for computer processing, along with some other useful general purpose functions.
+For information on how to use the program and that JSON format, check [Usage.md](Usage.md).

 ## Coordinates, Pieces and Moves